-Typical Rails convention will tell you to send email like using the ActiveMailer API like so.
+Typical Rails convention will tell you to send email like using the ActiveMailer API using #deliver_later.
 This is not a very good idea, and let me tell you why.

 NotificationMailer.notification(@user, @post).deliver_later